cryptoTNM/cdashboard/README.md

       - coin: coin name
       - node: Dpos coin node web address (if coin not a Dpos coin, fill the exploreraddress)
       - pubaddress: the public address of the coin
-      - cointype: options are: dpos_delegate, dpos_private, masternode, pos_staking and wallet*
+      - cointype: options are: dpos_delegate, dpos_private, masternode, pos_staking and wallet
+         - currently, dpos_delegate is the first section of the dashboard; and dpos_private, masternode, pos_staking and wallet, are the second section of the dashboard.
+If you want to change this, you can do this in the case-statement in the app.js.
       - exploreraddress: coin explorer web address (for cointype: masternode, pos_staking and wallet)

-*note for Cointype: currently, dpos_delegate is the first section of the dashboard; and dpos_private, masternode, pos_staking and wallet, are the second section of the dashboard.
-If you want to change this, you can do this in the case-statement in the app.js.

 Example config.json:
 ```